Why Bernie Sanders and Joe Biden really need each other

 Sanders allies don't disagree with that analysis.

-But Robby Mook, Hillary Clinton’s former campaign manager, issued a warning for both Biden and Sanders, though he acknowledged it's still very early.
+But Robby Mook, who was Hillary Clinton’s campaign manager in 2016, issued a warning for both Biden and Sanders, though he acknowledged it's still early.